palbiswa/AmazonProductReview/README.md

 ---
 ## Evaluation

-We have collected few sample Amazon page with review to test the software.
+Collected few sample Amazon pages with review to test the software.
 And used it to test the software.
 Below is our findings.

 Sample Amazon Product ReviewTest Pages: